How could email marketing still be effective at the ripe old age of 57?

 4. Show them they’ll live happily ever after

-There are a ton of ways to weave your brand story into your subscriber’s life.
-Tell the story in an email that’s a part of your sequence or you can drip out the tale over a few emails.
+There are many ways to weave your brand story into your subscriber’s life.
+Tell the story in an email that’s a part of your campaign, or you can drip out the tale over a few emails.
 One of the most effective ways to tell a story uses the superman principle.

 2. Every moment is about them achieving their goal (using your CBD gummies to achieve that goal)

 3. Your one reader saves the day, not your product

 Stories will always persuade people because when we hear them, our brain puts us in the scene we’re reading.
 Everyone loves a good story.
 The “feel good” hormone oxytocin released as a story resonates with your one reader.

 Bridge your content with context.
 Make it meaningful with crisp nouns and active adjectives.
 Generate interest with word pictures; Don’t summarize.
 Adding details translates to more meaningful stories because “relevance rules.”